 Foundational and Systemic Team Coaching

 In this part of the training we focus on the dynamics at play within groups and teams, and in building our observational skills as coaches.
 This involves looking at the system of all humans involved and the connections between them.
 It also involves being able to articulate these observations in service of the team.

 Team Development & Coaching the Journey Toward High Performance

-How can we as Agile coaches help a team to develop as a team, along with developing trust and a healthy team culture?
+How can we as Agile coaches help a team to develop as a team, along with developing psychological safety and trust?
 Along with a series of models, much of the learning here will come through reflecting on our lived experience in this and other groups and teams.